Albany (London): Ownership and governance

-The apartments or "sets" are individually owned as flying freeholds, with the owners known as "proprietors"; a set that came up for sale in 2007 had an advertised guide price of £2 million.
+The apartments or "sets" are individually owned as flying freeholds, the owners being known as "proprietors"; a set that came up for sale in 2007 had an advertised guide price of £2 million.

 Around half the sets were owned by Peterhouse, a college of the University of Cambridge.
-These were acquired by William Stone (1857–1958) during the Second World War.
+These had been acquired by William Stone (1857–1958) during the Second World War.
 Stone, nicknamed the "Squire of Piccadilly", was a former scholar of Peterhouse, a bachelor and a lifelong resident of Albany.
 He bequeathed 37 sets to the college, along with other endowments.

 Albany is governed by a board of trustees on behalf of the proprietors.
 The annual rent of a set can be as much as £50,000 and prospective tenants are vetted by a committee before being allowed to take up residence.
 Only recently have women been allowed to apply.
+G.B.
+Stern states that she and Gwen Ffrangeon-Davies were residents in 1942 and describes the bomb damage to her chambers.